Head & pronotum

 Male smaller than female; tergite VIII with complete long comb, IX with 2 pairs of long dorsal setae with the lateral pair arising anterior to the median pair; sternites III–VII with broad pore plate.

-Currently there are 45 species listed in the genus Taeniothrips, although 21 of these are fossils.
-Of the remaining species, four are European in origin, one is from western North America, and the rest are from Asia.
-The Oriental species, T. eucharii, is particularly similar to T. picipes, the European type species of the genus, but has antennal segment III a much darker brown colour.
-T. inconsequens has a terminal claw on the fore tarsus, and the metanotal median setae further apart.
+There are 30 species listed in the genus Taeniothrips, together with a further 21 that are known only from fossils.
+Three species are European in origin, one is from western North America, and the rest are from Asia.
+The western North American species, T. orionis, is particularly similar to T. major Bagnall from the Himalayan region of northern India and Pakistan.
+In the European species T. picipes antennal III is considerably paler, and T. inconsequens has a terminal claw on the fore tarsus, and the metanotal median setae further apart.

 Taeniothrips eucharii (Whetzel)